Born: 23rd June 1856 Leith, Edinburgh

 Advertiser, Old Ben would have liked longer but it was getting dark!
 Sayers joined by his prodigy Arnaud Massy and Sandy Herd

 played a match at the opening of the course.
-In 1909, Sayers laid out the municipal course at Craigentinny, Edinburgh.
+In 1907, Sayers laid out the municipal course at Craigentinny, Edinburgh.
+He was

 Ben Sayers played with Tom Morris in many exhibition matches at the inauguration of a golf club or the opening of a hotel such